How can I get the most up-to-date information about the national lakeshore?

 Lake Superior generally keeps summers cooler and winters warmer than inland areas.
 Summertime highs can reach the 90s with much cooler evening temperatures.
 Temperatures in the 70s and 80s are more common.
 Typically, winter temperatures are below freezing but not bitterly cold.
 Average annual snow total is about 150 inches, although totals over 200 inches are not uncommon.
 Layered clothing for changing weather is recommended. more...

 When is black fly season?

 As a general rule, black fly season runs from mid-May through mid-June.
-People often mistake stable flies for black flies.
 In addition, you may experience mosquitos, no-see-ums, stable flies (most active in hot humid weather!), and other biting insects when you visit Pictured Rocks.
 Be prepared with insect repellent and protective clothing. more...

 When is peak color season?

 Generally speaking, autumn colors are at their peak either the last week in September or at some point during the first ten days of October.
 The "peak" weekend is hard to predict.
 Consider planning your visit earlier rather than later.
 Remaining green leaves enhance the autumn colors.
 A heavy rain or windy day can knock down many of the autumn leaves if your visit is later.

 Do your campgrounds have electricity or showers?

 The drive-in campgrounds at Pictured Rocks are rustic, and do not have electrical hookups, hot water, sewer hookups, or telephones.
 Cell phone service is typically not available throughout much of the Lakeshore. more...